 – Mahon – from cow’s milk, aged to different degrees of perfection with a bit of salt from the sea; can be used in sweet and savoury dishes, and there’s one for every palate.

-Robo del Toro (Oxtail stew) – Although it goes back to Roman times, it was often made after the bullfights.
+Rabo del Toro (Oxtail stew) – Although it goes back to Roman times, it was often made after the bullfights.
 Cooked slow until it melts in the mouth.
+This one is most common to southern Spain, especially in Córdoba and Andalusia.

 Zarzuela de Mariscos – Just a rustic, gorgeous, fresh catch of the day shellfish stew.
-Using a tomato base with some peppers, they’ll also chuck in some chorizo, jamon, olive oil, saffron, garlic, paprika – if you see it, just order it!
+Using a tomato base with some peppers, they’ll also chuck in some chorizo, jamon, olive oil, saffron, garlic, paprika – it’s often referred to as the seafood opera!
+To find this your best bet would be Catalonia, which is where it originates from, especially in cities like Barcelona and Sitges – since they’re by the sea they have a great selection of sea food to pull from!

 Pulpo a la Gallega – Paprika and garlic octopus in olive oil